Particular/docs.particular.net/samples/scaleout/senderside/sample.md

  - transports/msmq/sender-side-distribution
 ---

+> [!NOTE]
-NOTE: This sample is only relevant for the [MSMQ transport](/transports/msmq/).
+> This sample is only relevant for the [MSMQ transport](/transports/msmq/).
 The other transports scale out using the [competing consumer pattern](/nservicebus/scaling.md#scaling-out-to-multiple-nodes-competing-consumers).

 Sometimes a single endpoint for handling messages is not enough, so there is a need to scale out.
 The following sample demonstrates how to scale out existing MSMQ message processing by distributing messages on the sender side.